 Written judgments can be very long, and can contain long-winded technical arguments, and so it’s important to try and decipher the content of these judgments to get to the important points and to make sure you have understood their significance correctly.

 A useful thing to do can be to look for analyses online from lawyers, to see what they think the case means.
 Garden Court Chambers produce these, as does the Free Movement blog.
-These analyses can very legalistic though as they are not primarily intended for non-laywers – we will be putting simplified explanations of some important cases (for non-lawyers) on this legal resources blog – keep an eye on it, as it’s a real priority for us this year!
+These analyses can very legalistic though as they are not primarily intended for non-lawyers – we will be putting simplified explanations of some important cases (for non-lawyers) on this legal updates blog.

 This is also the kind of thing friendly lawyers can help with – without giving specific legal advice or taking on someone’s case, they could explain quickly what certain case law means.